Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: ALPs from SN

 The general formula for the ALP production spectrum (number density of ALPs produced per unit time and energy in the proto-NS) is~\cite{RAFFELT19901}

-where $p_i=(E_i,\vec{p}_i)$ are the four-momenta of the incoming particles, with $E_i$ and $\vec{p}_i$ representing their energies and three-momenta, respectively.
+where $p_i=(E_i,\vec{p}_i)$ are the four-momenta of the incoming particles, with $E_i$ and $\vec{p}_i$ representing their energies and three-momenta, respectively, and $g_i$ are their degrees of freedom.
 Similarly, $p'_j=(E'_j,\vec{p'}_j)$ denote the four-momenta of the outgoing particles, except for the ALP.
 The four-momentum of the produced ALP is $p_a=(E_a,\vec{p}_a)$, where $E_a$ and $\vec{p}_a$ correspond to its energy and three-momentum.
 The term $|{\mathcal{\overline{M}}|}^2$ is the squared spin-averaged matrix element for the processes producing ALPs.
 The function $\mathcal{F}(E_i, E'_j)$ describes the energy distribution of the particles involved in the interactions and is given by $\mathcal{F}(E_i, E'_j)=f_i (E_i)[1 - f_j (E'_j) ]$.
 Here, $f_i (E_i)$ and $f_j (E'_j)$ are the distribution functions for the incoming and outgoing particles, respectively, which follow a Fermi-Dirac distribution for nucleons and a Bose-Einstein distribution for pions.

-As it has been already mentioned, ALPs can be produced in the SN core by nucleon-nucleon Bremsstrahlung and by pion conversions, specifically $\pi^- \,p \rightarrow n\, a$ and $\pi^0 \, n \rightarrow n\, a$, since the amount of $\pi^+$ is negligible in the proto-NS interior~\cite{Fore:2019wib, Fischer:2021jfm, Choi:2021ign}.
+As it has been already mentioned, ALPs can be produced in the SN core by nucleon-nucleon bremsstrahlung and by pion conversions, specifically $\pi^- \,p \rightarrow n\, a$ and $\pi^0 \, n \rightarrow n\, a$, since the amount of $\pi^+$ is negligible in the proto-NS interior~\cite{Fore:2019wib, Fischer:2021jfm, Choi:2021ign}.
 The expressions for the ALP production spectrum for these specific processes can be found in Ref.~\cite{Carenza:2023lci}.

 If ALPs are weakly-coupled to matter, $g_{aN} \lesssim 10^{-8}$, they leave the star unimpeded after being produced.
 This is referred to as the free-streaming regime.
 This regime is already tightly constrained by cooling bounds, see Refs.~\cite{Lella:2022uwi, Lella:2023bfb, Carenza:2023lci}.
-Here, we focus on the trapping regime, where absorption effects via $N\, N\, a \rightarrow N\, N$ and $N\, a \rightarrow N\, \pi$ are important, and ALPs cannot free-stream out of the star.
+Here, we focus on the trapping regime, where absorption effects via $N\, N\, a \rightarrow N\, N$ and $N\, a \rightarrow N\, \pi$ are important, and ALPs cannot free-stream out of the star (in Appendix~\ref{app:production}, we show that the impact of $a\, p \rightarrow \gamma\, p$ on the absorption process is negligible).
 In this regime, the integrated ALP spectrum over a spherically symmetric SN profile can be computed as~\cite{Lella:2023bfb}

 where $r$ is the radial position with respect to the center of the SN core, and $\tau\left(E_a^*, r\right)$ is the optical depth at a given ALP energy and position.

 The exponential term

 encodes the absorption effects over the ALP emission and it is obtained by averaging over the cosine of the emission angle $\mu=\rm cos\;\theta$, with $\theta$ the angle between the ALP propagation direction and the radial vector $\vec{r}$ from the origin to the point of ALP production.
 The absorption rate $\Gamma_a$ can be obtained as